-4.1 Selection criteria for stakeholder engagement
+4.2 Selection criteria for stakeholder engagement

-- 4.1.1.
+- 4.2.1.
 For the purpose of adhering to the requirement for our business partners to promote high standards of good business practice, fundamental human rights and decent working conditions, Kinland will routinely engage with suppliers to which annual payments represent >5% of the Group's consolidated operating expenses in any fiscal year.
-Suppliers of goods and services rendered to our tenants and their operations on our premises, the operating expenses from which are normally invoiced to our property-owning entities and subsequently re-invoiced tenants in accordance with their lease agreement with a member of the Group, will in general not form part of the aforementioned stakeholder engagement. - 4.1.2 Stakeholders such as, but not limited to, those noted in sections 3.3 and 3.4, deemed to carry an implied heightened risk of human rights and working conditions non-compliance, will due to e.g. the nature of their service offerings or the industries wherein they operate warrant the Group's increased attention and engagement regardless of having exceeded the threshold set forth in section 4.1.1.
+Suppliers of goods and services rendered to our tenants and their operations on our premises will in general not form part of the aforementioned stakeholder engagement. - 4.2.2 Stakeholders such as, but not limited to, those noted in sections 3.3 and 3.4, deemed to carry an implied heightened risk of human rights and working conditions non-compliance, will due to e.g. the nature of their service offerings or the industries wherein they operate warrant the Group's increased attention and engagement regardless of having exceeded the threshold set forth in section 4.2.1.

-4.2 Engagement procedures
+4.3 Engagement procedures